How Long Does IBS Last?

-How long does it take for IBS to go away?
-That is a good question.
-Anyone who has IBS or thinks they have it, wants that answer.
-In fact, that’s a question people have for most any medical problem.
-But, the answer to the question, as for most conditions, isn’t simple.
+Does IBS go away?
+How long does IBS last?
+Those are good questions.
+Anyone who has IBS or thinks they have it, wants those answers.
+In fact, those are questions people have for most any medical problem.
+But, the answers to the questions, as for most conditions, aren’t simple.

 Serious GI symptoms

 Symptoms, like those described for IBS (above), with any of the following, may mean there is a serious problem: low iron in the blood (anemia), blood in the stool, weight loss, a fever, a family history of colorectal cancer or inflammatory bowel disease (IBD), or symptoms that started after age 50.
 The person should contact their doctor for an appointment.

 Symptoms often change over time - this may be from day-to-day or they may get better for a while and then get worse.